badicsalex/ar-drivers-rs/README.md

 There's a [somewhat detailed blog post documenting the various protocols](https://voidcomputing.hu/blog/good-bad-ugly/) too.
 So if you're only interested in that, you won't even need to read Rust code :)

-(\*: The Rokid Max was not thoroughly tested but switching to 3D SBS mode seems to work)

 ## 3D SBS mode switching